 Here is a list of my favorite parenting and children’s books that could help in the process.

 - The 5 Love Languages of Children

 - Managing Emotional Mayhem

 - Everybody Feels Angry!

 - In My Heart a Book of Feelings

 - When I Feel Angry

 Follow My Parenting Tips/Tricks Pinterest Board For More Parenting Tips and Ideas

-I have done a bit of research and learned that if you love 10 Tips and Tricks To End Sibling Rivalry, then you will also love the following articles I have put together for you:
+If you enjoyed these 10 Tips Guaranteed To End Sibling Fighting, then you will also love the following parenting articles I have put together for you:

 What is your favorite tips and tricks to end sibling rivalry?